 Have you ever wanted to try your new songs out in front of a supportive but honest crowd?
 Songwriter's Haven is a project I started to give songwriters the opportunity to do just that!

 Once a month we'll gather at a space in midtown Manhattan, and performers will take turns showing us their new work.
-Maybe some lyrics have yet to be written, maybe it's missing the bridge, maybe it's completely finished; whatever the case, the point is to get instant feedback from fellow songwriters, in order to keep improving our craft.
+Maybe it's completely finished, maybe some lyrics have yet to be written, maybe it's missing the bridge; whatever the case, the point is to get instant feedback from fellow songwriters, in order to keep improving our craft.

 A piano will be provided, or you can bring your own guitar.
 Participants are encouraged to bring songs that have not been performed in public yet.
 Refreshments and a microphone will be provided, and it's a great way to network and meet other songwriters!